Ashleigh Rogers features an artist every month in Tumbleweird. This month, I had the rare pleasure of interviewing Ashleigh about her own work.

 Other pieces, like Before Me (the piece with the mother kneeling by her child, her shape outlined behind her), are meant to be an exploration of loss in another sense… the way grief, shame, depression, anxiety, or trauma can rob us of parts of ourselves — the grief of losing our self-worth, our will to continue on, our sense of belonging, or any number of things.

 The piece with my grandmother holding my oldest (large in red piece) was a way to explore the parts we don't know that exist inside our loved ones — the stories we haven't heard, experiences that have not been shared but have been instrumental in creating the person before us.
 The canvas this is painted on has many layers beneath it, and only when it is illuminated do you see what is hidden behind the final image.

 I have several works in progress exploring this theme!
 My children collaborated on this particular piece, contributing marks to early layers, as a way of symbolizing intergenerational ties.
 (I have some photos of the process for this piece)

 I'll ask the question you usually close with in your interviews: How can the Tri-Cities community support local artists?

 Attend art shows and art events and share about them with your friends and family!!!
 Buy art from local artists!
 Advocate for the arts in your wheelhouse, whatever that may be!

-Ashleigh Rogers is an artist and art instructor living in Richland, Washington with her husband and three children.
+Ashleigh Rogers is the Creative Director at DrewBoy Creative.
+She is an artist and art instructor living in Richland, Washington with her husband and three children.

 Sara Quinn is the Editor in Chief at Tumbleweird.
 She makes pixel art, writes stuff, reads A TON, and plays a lot of video games ;)